lvillasen/Quantum-Computer-Simulator/README.md

 As usual, qubits are ordered from left to right on the quantum states |psi>

-If circuit is set to 1 and the latex command is found, the circuit is created in ps format by using the qasm2tex.py code from I. Chuang (https://www.media.mit.edu/quanta/qasm2circ/)
+If "printout" is set to 1, the basis states with probabilities > 1/Inverse_P_threshold  are printed at the end

-The probabilities of all the basis states are plotted if plot is set to 1
+If "plot" is set to 1, the probabilities of all the basis states are plotted